wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation get oauth/**${authorizationServerId}**/v1/.well-known/openid-configuration %}

+> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
+For more information, see (jakub.todo).

 This API endpoint returns metadata related to OpenID Connect that can be used by clients to programmatically configure their interactions with Okta.
-This API doesn&#8217;t require any authentication.
+This API doesn't require any authentication.

 #### Request Example
 {:.api .api-request .api-request-example}